Coalition Fake Nuclear Facts

 They cherry-picked their Australian 56 c/kWh cost.

-Evidence: The Coalition quotes of 19/6/24 and 19/12/24 suggest that the electricity plan with the 56 c/kWh cost is the Energy Australia, South Australian (SA) Power Networks Zone: Solar Max Residential Time of Use Plan with:
+The South Australian electricity plan charges this 56 c/kWh only during peak cost hours of the day.
+It’s the Energy Australia, South Australian (SA) Power Networks Zone: Solar Max Residential Time of Use Plan (December 2024) with:

 - Usage costs